oktadev/okta-blog/_source/_posts/2020-10-09-okta-spring-security-feature-flags.md

 2. Fill out the registration form and click: CREATE FREE ACCOUNT
 3. Follow the link you receive in email and set a password.

-{% img blog/okta-split-spring-security/split.png alt:"split" width:"600" %}
+{% img blog/okta-split-spring-security/split.png alt:"split" width:"600" %}{: .center-image }

 ### Create the Treatment in Split